 Satellite data play a crucial role in determining a detailed global picture of the secular variation.
-An extensive discussion of the special character of satellite data can be found in Chapter 5.02, and we shall
+However, an extensive discussion of the special character of satellite data can be found in Chapter 5.02, and we shall not duplicate that here.
+Nevertheless, in Table 3, we list some of the satellites that have been used for magnetic field determination over time and their different characteristics.